-Our plan pays up to \$95 every two years for eyeglass frames or up to \$105 for contact lenses, every two years.
+Our plan pays up to \$400 each year for eyeglass frames or contact lenses.

 The amount you pay for these services does not count towards your maximum out-of-pocket.

 Services that are covered for you What you must pay when you get these services Welcome to Medicare preventive visit The plan covers the one-time Welcome to Medicare preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots (or vaccines), and referrals for other care if needed.
 There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit.
 Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.